Prosumma/Guise/README.md

 #### Registration

 To register a dependency with the container, four facts are needed: The _type_ to be registered, the _tags_ under which it will be registered, the _arguments_ needed in order to resolve the registration, and the _lifetime_ of the registration.
+The first three uniquely identify a registration.
+We'll discuss the fourth fact, lifetime, below.

 Let's start with these one by one.

 ##### Types